Bleeding esophageal varices

-- A medication that tightens blood vessels () may be used.
+- A medicine that may be given through an IV.
 Examples include octreotide or .

 - Rarely, a tube may be inserted through the nose into the stomach and inflated with air.
 This produces pressure against the bleeding veins (balloon tamponade).